-Milk Free Diet for Babies Advice for Parents and Carers
+Milk and Soya Free Diet for Babies - Advice for Parents and Carers

-Adapting Recipes: see also Milk free recipes:: Frimley HealthierTogether (frimley-healthiertogether.nhs.uk)
+Adapting Recipes see also Milk free recipes :: Frimley HealthierTogether (frimley-healthiertogether.nhs.uk)

 Many ordinary recipes can be adapted by using your milk alternative.
-Use a milk free margarine instead of butter, milk alternatives in place of milk, and soya/vegan cheese in place of ordinary cheese.
-Try making up batches of milk free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.
+Use a milk and soya free margarine instead of butter, and dairy milk alternatives in place of milk.
+Try making up batches of milk and soya free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.